tasmota/docs/Zigbee.md

 ## Connecting to Tasmota
 ### 1. Flash the CC2530 module
 Zigbee2Tasmota requires a TI CC2530 based module flashed with [Z-Stack-firmware](https://github.com/Koenkk/Z-Stack-firmware) from [Koen Kanters](https://github.com/Koenkk).
 To simplify this procedure, a ready to use [fork of the needed firmware files](https://github.com/s-hadinger/CCLib) is available.

+Due to memory constraints of the CC2530, you can only pair 16 devices to a coordinator ([See details](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator)).

+> There is an alternative firmware allowing for Zigbee routers to create a mesh network and go beyond 16 devices.
+This is currently not tested nor supported by Zigbee2Tasmota.
+It may be added later.

 **A. Flash CCLib on an ESP82xx Device**
 Flashing the CC2530 normally requires a [CC_DEBUGGER](https://www.aliexpress.com/item/32869263224.html).
 Using an ESP82xx device like a [Wemos D1 Mini](https://www.aliexpress.com/item/32681374223.html) is a lower cost alternative.